 Fintech start-ups are encroaching upon established markets, leading with customer-friendly solutions developed from the ground up and unencumbered by legacy systems. -Janelle Estes, Chief Insights Officer, UserTesting

-One thought-provoking takeaway from the panel discussion was the relationship between design teams and other stakeholders within traditional financial institutions.
-Specifically, the focus was on how teams work hard to promote the business case for CX research and processes like design thinking that will not only align with customer expectations but ultimately reach the overall business objectives.
+In a UserTesting panel discussion, facilitated by a Managing Partner at CitrusCollab, CX experts from CreateFuture, Nile, Border Crossing UX, Lloyds Banking Group, and FreeAgent explored the importance of the relationship between design teams and other stakeholders at traditional financial institutions.
+Teams should work hard to promote the business case for CX research and processes like design thinking—which will not only align with customer expectations but ultimately reach the overall business objectives.

-Cameron summed up the event perfectly by noting that the finserv playing field isn’t necessarily a battle—it’s a journey.
-Fintechs are learning from traditional financial institutions and vice versa.
-The ultimate goal is to deliver customer-centric services while achieving business priorities, and not forgetting to always keep one eye on the rise of fintechs around the world.
+It’s important to remember that the finserv playing field isn’t necessarily a battle—it’s a journey.
+Fintechs should learn from traditional financial institutions and vice versa in a complementary way.
+The ultimate goal is to deliver customer-centric services while achieving business priorities—and keeping a finger on the pulse of the rise of fintechs organizations and trends around the world.

-There’s no doubt that customer experience is a constantly moving target and the financial services industry is no exception.
-However, with great challenges undoubtedly brings huge opportunity—from the smallest fintech to the world’s largest financial institutions.
+There’s no doubt that customer experience is a constantly moving target, and the financial services industry is no exception.
+However, great challenges undoubtedly bring huge opportunities—from the smallest fintech to the world’s largest financial institutions.

 Discover what consumers like and dislike about doing business with fintechs and how to adapt your strategy to meet modern consumer preferences.